kakun45/xeniyas-Isochrone-front/README.md

 npm run seed # knex seed:run
 ```

-- I got the Data from Open source [link](https://new.mta.info/developers) and cleaned it up with Python, please email and ask for a cleane-up logic.
-Here is one of the final runs, showing my thinking process of how to remove duplicates
+- The seeding Data is originally from [Open source](https://new.mta.info/developers), I cleaned it up with Python, please email to chat about my cleane-up approach. [link to my duplicates reduction flow](https://colab.research.google.com/drive/1B1fAf8jqy54z5zkoOT7kwNqiI2hcJ7eo?usp=share_link) here is one of the final runs, showing how to remove duplicates

 2. Navigate to the directory where my app is located.
 Install the dependencies listed in my existing `package.json` files for the app, you can use this command for both front- and backend: